pritpal20/learn-programming/Unit-testing-practice/README.md

 This configures and builds the test binaries.
 The CMake setup in this project uses the `googletest` submodule.

+## Build and run the main target

+Build the `MyProject` executable:

+make MyProject

+Run the `MyProject` executable:

+./MyProject

+Or build and run in one command:

+make MyProject && ./MyProject

 ## Run tests

 Run all tests with CTest (recommended):